 Find out why colleges and universities, hospitals, and other institutions are switching to Wafer-Sphere®high-performance valves.
 Simply cut out this ad and mail it to us with your name and address.
 We'll send you our new brochure containing full details.

 Jamesbury The Sure Ones

 Jamesbury Corp.

-Combustion Engineering, Inc.

-640 Lincoln Street

-Worcester, Mass.
-01605

-Phone: (617) 852-0200
+Combustion Engineering, Inc. 640 Lincoln Street Worcester, Mass.
+01605 Phone: (617) 852-0200 the day of the day of

 COMBUSTION ENGINEERING